 Nope, this is just how amazing these plants are—dirt not required—such independent spirits!
 In addition to being absolutely adorable, air plants are low maintenance and pet-safe; perfect for anyone looking for a unique, yet forgiving houseplant that does not require much attention.

-Air plants are formally known as Tillandsia—a part of the family Bromeliaceae—a group of mostly epiphytes, meaning plants that grow on other plants, trees, nurse logs, rocks, or whatever they can get their “hands” on.
-Tillandsias absorb water from their foliage, while their roots simply act as an anchor to secure them in place.
+Air plants, also known as Tillandsia, are members of the Bromeliad family—a group of mostly epiphytes, which are non-parasitic plants that grow on other plants or structures such as trees, nurse logs, rocks, or whatever they can get their “hands” on.
+Tillandsias absorb water and nutrients through their foliage, while their roots simply act as an anchor to secure them in place.

 Water & Humidity

 Since air plants can be found growing in a wide range of climates, simulating the plant’s natural habitat will ensure a long and healthy life.
 A few telltale signs of how to best care for your specific Tillandsia come from the appearance of its foliage:

 - Thin, green foliage: Originates from a humid, tropical or subtropical environment; needs regular weekly soakings for about 10–20 minutes; also benefits from spritzing throughout the week.

 - Thick foliage or fuzzy, silver foliage: Comes from dryer air environments and only needs a short soak in a bowl of water once per week or to be briefly run under the faucet until it appears wet.

 - Dyed foliage: Occasionally, air plants are color-enhanced with a plant-safe dye to give them a more vibrant appearance; this will slowly fade over several months as the plant is watered.